-In this paper we presented a decentralized and lowcomplexity online slicing algorithm, DPoS, by virtue of the primal-dual approach and posted price mechanism.
+We presented a decentralized and low-complexity online slicing algorithm, DPoS, by virtue of the primal-dual approach and posted price mechanism.
 Our goal was to address the problem of the high complexity, privacy leakage, and unrealistic offline setting of current network slicing algorithms.
 We firstly presented the global offline social welfare maximization problem.
 Then, we relax the original combinatorial problem to a convex primal problem and give its dual.
-Based on the alternative update of primal and dual variables, DPoS maximizes the social welfare with a $O(\max{c \in \mathcal{C}} \{ \ln \sum{c' \in \mathcal{C}} (\overline{p{c'}} - q{c'}) - \ln(p_c - q_c) \})$ gap in worst case.
+Based on the alternative update of primal and dual variables, DPoS maximizes the social welfare with a $O\left(\max{c \in \mathcal{C}} \left\{ \ln \sum{c' \in \mathcal{C}} (\overline{p{c'}} - q{c'}) - \ln(\underline{p_c} - q_c) \right\} \right)$ gap in worst case.
 By giving back the decision-making power to each player, DPoS stops the privacy leakage from the source.
 This decentralized property also erases the heavy burden to solve a centralized offline optimization algorithm, which is often of high complexity.
 In addition to the efficiency, the competitive ratio of DPoS is the optimal over all the online algorithms.
 The extensive simulation further verify that DPoS can not only achieve close-to-offline-optimal performance, but also have much lower algorithmic overheads compared with contrast algorithms.